 Fix 4: Update your drivers

 It is important to keep your devices’ drivers updated.
-Windows 10 doesn’t always give you the latest version, but with outdated or wrong drivers, you may encounter computer shutting down unexpectedly issue.
-So it’s really important to keep your drivers updating to get better user experience.
+Windows 10 doesn’t always give you the latest version, but with outdated or wrong drivers, you may encounter a computer shutting down unexpectedly issue.
+So it’s really important to keep your drivers updated to get a better user experience.